MasqueradeOfSilence/pixar-in-a-box/storytelling/activity2-favorite-films.md

 2. Harry Potter (any of them)
 3. Lilo and Stitch

-I would also try to sneak Shrek, because Shrek is love and Shrek is life.
+I would also try to sneak in Shrek, because Shrek is love and Shrek is life.

 # Part B: Why do you think you connected with these stories?
 Come up with at least one reason for each.